Moustikitos/ark-hardener/README.md

 ## Use

 Even if `pyrex` is providen as a python package, it runs in background as a system service.
 Because `sudo` user is needed by `pyrex` to add ip in `ipset` blacklist, `sudo` command have to run witout password prompt.

-To do so, run:
+To do so:

 ```bash
 $ sudo visudo